THE REPORT CARD

 What is the "shadow backlog"?

-It is the unknown pile of cards collectors are holding back from submission, waiting for the cheaper Value tiers to reopen.
-It is not counted in PSA's ~12 million figure because those cards are not in PSA's hands yet.
-It cannot be measured precisely, but it is large because Value was the highest-volume tier.
+The unknown pile of cards collectors hold back from submission while waiting for cheaper Value tiers to reopen.
+It is not in PSA's published figure because those cards are not in PSA's hands yet.
+It cannot be measured precisely, but it is large (Value was the highest-volume tier) and it is reflexive: encouraging backlog headlines pull cards off desks and push the queue back up.

 Should I wait for Value tiers to reopen before grading?

-Only for low-value bulk that only makes sense at Value pricing, and even then treat it as a timing bet.
-When Value reopens, the held-back cards flood in and turnaround can balloon again.
-If a card already clears the math at the current $79.99 floor or through a faster grader, grading now is usually the better call.
+Only for low-value bulk that makes sense at no other price, and even then treat it as an open-ended bet rather than a plan.
+If a card already clears the math at the $79.99 floor or through a faster grader, grading now is usually better than waiting for a cheaper fee that will arrive alongside everyone else's held-back cards.

 Sources